samuelshix/solana-api-toolkit/packages/token-service/README.md

 [![npm version](https://img.shields.io/npm/v/@solana-api-toolkit/token-service.svg)](https://www.npmjs.com/package/@solana-api-toolkit/token-service)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

+**Note: This is not fully tested and is still under development.
+Use at your own risk.
+Please open a github issue or PR if you run into issues or have feature requests!**

 ## Features

 - **Multi-Provider Support**: Seamlessly integrates with multiple token data providers including Helius, Jupiter, Birdeye, Solscan, CoinMarketCap, CoinGecko, and Pyth